New Hampshire Wildcats Logo

 New Hampshire Wildcats Logo History

 Eventually, the emblem depicted its head, with a two-tier inscription below.
 The upper line reads the university’s abbreviated name, “UNH,” and the lower line the sports team’s nickname, “Wildcat.”
-The first word is written in a large font, the second in a smaller one.
+The first word is written in a large font, while the second is written in a smaller one.
 All letters are uppercase.

 What is New Hampshire Wildcats?

-The New Hampshire Wildcats are a sports department formed to participate in intercollegiate competitions on behalf of the University of New Hampshire.
-It includes 19 student teams that are part of the America East Conference and compete in NCAA Division I. Some teams are members of other associations: Skiers in EISA, gymnasts in EAGL, hockey players in Hockey East, and football players in CAA.
+The New Hampshire Wildcats are a sports program that participates in intercollegiate competitions on behalf of the University of New Hampshire.
+It includes 19 student teams from the America East Conference that compete in NCAA Division I. Some teams are members of other associations, including skiers in EISA, gymnasts in EAGL, hockey players in Hockey East, and football players in the CAA.
 Their primary location is Durham.

 1993 – 2000